dcslagel/las-util-django/README.md

 Select the 'Display-Files' menu item.
 The uploaded file will have the most recent date.

-  the resulting data files will be displayed at:
+  The resulting data files will be displayed at:
   http://127.0.0.1:8000/list/

 REST API